buda-base/xmltoldmigration/README.md

 - Outline nodes labels are based on names, but when absent, it may need to be based on titles?
 - compute the end page of outline nodes?
 - make sure the vol info is present in outline locations when a work has more than 1 volume
+- link the volumes to the work?
+- add name in the volumes? (extracted from outlines)

 ## License